Edwards Lifesciences’ work to improve Corporate Governance supports our Aspiration to Create Exceptional Shareholder Value.

 Changes in Governance

-- Working with a third-party consultant to complete a comprehensive materiality assessment to identify our most important environmental, social and governance issues
+- Worked with a third-party consultant to complete a comprehensive materiality assessment to identify our most important environmental, social and governance issues

-- Engaging internal subject matter experts and executive leaders to draft and approve sustainability goals for 2016–2020
+- Engaged internal subject matter experts and executive leaders to draft and approve sustainability goals for 2016–2020

 Status of Pay-for-Performance & Executive Compensation

 Edwards believes incentive-based executive compensation programs can mitigate risks and foster long-term, sustainable growth.
 We design our compensation systems to align with the interests of our stockholders.
-In 2015, about 88 percent of the direct compensation for our CEO, and an average of 77 percent for our other Named Executive Officers (NEOs), was performance-based.
+In 2016, about 88 percent of the direct compensation for our CEO, and an average of 78 percent for our other Named Executive Officers, was performance-based.
 For more information, please see our 2017 Proxy Statement.